 Another accident occurred at the port in 2016 when a worker was pinned between a lift basket and a light fixture while replacing light bulbs.
 Luckily, a ground-based spotter saw what happened, overrode the lift, and brought the worker down with only injuries sustained.

 In 2001, the Port of Morehead City had to be shut down entirely when several gallons of an explosive chemical spilled.
 Fortunately, the spill was less significant, and the cleanup took just one day.
 The port reopened the next day.

 The spill occurred when a forklift driver struck and punctured the highly explosive chemical containers.
 Authorities had to assure the press and public that it was not a terrorist incident and simply an accident on the part of the forklift driver.
 Fortunately, no explosion occurred, and no one was hurt.

 Rights and Resources for North Carolina’s Maritime Workers

-Working in a port means you are more likely to qualify for post-accident compensation through the Longshore and Harbor Workers’ Compensation Act.
-If you do work in the port and are hurt on the job, regardless of negligence, this law can provide you with the money you need to pay for medical bills and to compensate you for lost wages until you can go back to work.
-If you die on the job your dependent loved ones are also entitled to this compensation.
+Working in a port makes you more likely to qualify for post-accident compensation through the Longshore and Harbor Workers’ Compensation Act.
+If you work in the port and are hurt on the job, regardless of negligence, this law can provide you with the money you need to pay for medical bills and compensate you for lost wages until you can return to work.
+If you die on the job, your dependent loved ones are also entitled to this compensation.

-Regardless of what position you hold in the maritime industry, if you are hurt on the job, you have rights and resources to help you get the money you need.
 A North Carolina maritime lawyer is your best ally in these situations.
-This experienced professional can guide you through the steps you need to make, ensure you have no errors, and represent you as you fight for your rights.
+This experienced professional can guide you through the steps you must make, ensure you have no errors, and represent you as you fight for your rights.